KoelLabs/.github/README.md

 Koel Labs innovates tools to provide real-time feedback and improve your pronunciation.
 Useful for language learning!
 This repo contains the organization profile README, logos and other resources.

 Checkout the [organization profile README](https://github.com/KoelLabs/.github/tree/main/profile) for details.

+## License
+We reserve all rights to all Koel logos, written content, trademarks and more contained in this repo.